On Winning the FOSS Design Award Trophy & Appreciation from WordPress Co-Founder (Matt Mullenweg)

 - Eriko Kawakami — Art Director/Designer Automattic

-- Ant Miller — Commercial Director Human Made
+- Ant Miller — Commercial Director of Human Made

 - Joshua Wold — UX Designer XWP